 Guide to traveling with young children for the holidays

 You don’t appreciate how much your baby has grown until you attempt a diaper change on a plane.
-For families with young children, any holiday can become stressful when travel is involved.
+For families, any holiday can become stressful when traveling with young children is involved.
 Often families travel great distances to be together and attend parties that run later than their children’s usual bedtimes.
 Fancy food and fancy dress are common.
 Well-meaning relatives who see your children once a year can be too quick to hug and kiss, sending even not-so-shy kids running.
 Here are some tips for safer and smoother holiday travel:

 If you are flying, refrain from offering Benadryl (diphenhydramine) as a way of “insuring” sleep during a flight.
 Kids can have paradoxical reactions and become hyper instead of sleepy, and even if they do become sleepy, the added stimulation of flying can combine to produce an ornery, sleepy, tantrum-prone kid.
 Usually the drone of the plane is enough to sooth kids into slumber.

 Know also that not all kids develop ear pain on planes as they descend- some sleep right through landing.
 However, if needed you can offer pacifiers, bottles, drinks, or healthy snacks during take-off and landing because swallowing may help prevent pressure buildup and thus discomfort in the ears.
 And yes, it is okay to fly with an ear infection.

 Before you travel, identify the nearest children’s hospital, urgent care center, or pediatrician who is willing to see out-of-town new patients, so that if your child becomes ill enough to need medical care while you are away from home, you will already know where to go.